FDA-Approved CXL: Advancing Keratoconus Treatment

 The corneal collagen crosslinking procedure (CXL) is designed to decrease the progression of keratoconus.

-In fact, Dr. Hersh served as a medical monitor and was the lead author of the two studies leading to the U.S. FDA approvals of corneal collagen crosslinking for keratoconus and corneal ectasia.
+In fact, our practice served as the medical monitor and Dr Hersh was the lead author of the two studies leading to the U.S. FDA approvals of corneal collagen crosslinking for keratoconus and corneal ectasia.

 CXL aims to halt the keratoconus disease process by strengthening the cornea.
 The treatment results in mechanical stiffening of the cornea, with the clinical goal being a consequent decrease in the progression of the disease process.